Freshwater Fish Safe Eating Guidelines

 |Kennebec River Augusta to the Chops:||Do not eat any fish from these waters.|

-|Shawmut Dam in Fairfield to Augusta:||5 trout meals a year, 1-2 bass meals a month.|
+|Shawmut Dam in Fairfield to Augusta:||No more than 5 trout meals per year and no more than 1-2 bass meals per month.|

-|North Branch Presque Isle River||2 fish meals a month.|
+|North Branch Presque Isle River||No more than 2 fish meals a month of any fish species.|

-|Penobscot River below Lincoln:||1-2 fish meals a month|
+|Penobscot River below Lincoln:||No more than 1-2 fish meals a month of any fish species.|

-|Red Brook in Scarborough:||6 fish meals a year.|
+|Red Brook in Scarborough:||No more than 6 fish meals a year of any fish species.|

-|Salmon Falls River below Berwick:||6-12 fish meals a year.|
+|Salmon Falls River below Berwick:||No more than 6-12 fish meals a year of any fish species.|

-|Sebasticook River (East Branch, West Branch & Main Stem)(Corinna/Hartland to Winslow):||2 fish meals a month.|
+|Sebasticook River (East Branch, West Branch & Main Stem)(Corinna/Hartland to Winslow):||No more than 2 fish meals a month of any fish species.|